vinbo8/fragments-mag/src/content/articles/issue_2/reform_revolution.md

 authors:
     - rosa-luxemburg
 draft: false
+image: "./img/wide.png"
+expand: true
 abstract: The second condition of the gradual realisation of socialism is according to Bernstein, the evolution of the State in society.
 It has become a commonplace to say that the present State is a class State.
-This, too, like referring to capitalist society, should not be understood in a rigorous absolute manner, but dialectically.
 ---
 # Heading 1
 The second condition of the gradual realisation of socialism is according to Bernstein, the evolution of the State in society.
 It has become a commonplace to say that the present State is a class State.
 This, too, like referring to capitalist society, should not be understood in a rigorous absolute manner, but dialectically.